Methadone for pain

 Print this page

-Methadone is used for the relief of moderate to severe pain like pain caused by a terminal illness such as cancer.
-Methadone belongs to a group of medicines called opioids.
-They act on your brain and nervous system to reduce pain.
-Methadone is usually used when other opioids such as such as morphine or oxycodone don’t work well enough.
+Methadone is used for the relief of moderate to severe pain, for example pain caused by a terminal illness such as cancer.
+Methadone belongs to a group of medicines called opioids and is usually used when other opioids, such as morphine or oxycodone, don’t work well enough.
 Read more about painpain-relief medication and opioid painkillers.

-• In New Zealand, methadone is available as an injection, tablets and in oral liquid form.
+• In Aotearoa New Zealand, methadone is available as an injection, tablets and as a liquid.

 • The dose of methadone is different for different people.